Jason Carter (fiddler): Biography

 He has also appeared on the Late Show with David Letterman, the Conan O'Brien show, Jimmy Kimmel Live!, and The Tonight Show Starring Jimmy Fallon.

+He recently married Bronwyn Keith-Hynes at a ceremony at the Grand Ole Opry in Nashville.

 Recordings

 In addition to his work with the Del McCoury Band, Carter has released two solo albums, 1997's On The Move and 2022's Lowdown Hoedown.